How many unaccompanied and separated children are on the move and where are they?

 - Which countries they are travelling through

 This means we can only give snapshots.
 For example, figures provided in the 2016 UNICEF report show that approximately 100,000 unaccompanied or separated children made claims for asylum in 78 countries in 2015.
 But it is recognised this is an underestimate.
-Data published by IOM (2018) reports 300,000 unaccompanied and separated children who moved across borders were registered in 80 countries between 2015 and 2016.
+Data published by the International Organization for Migration (IOM) (2018) reports 300,000 unaccompanied and separated children who moved across borders were registered in 80 countries between 2015 and 2016.

 There are various reasons for inaccurate and incomplete data.
 One reason is that some categories of children on the move are counted more systematically than others.
 For example, when some refugees cross official borders their crossing is recorded.
 However, some travel largely unnoticed, particularly if they are trying hard not to be officially identified.
 Some move large distances within their own country, maybe to find work, without this ever receiving any attention.